Some Portland marchers express regrets about attack on Dem HQ, anti-Biden graffiti: report

 Another marcher said he was rallying because "Black lives (expletive) matter.
 Injustice.
 It’s time for this to be done."

-As the group reached a freeway ramp one person wondered aloud where they were going while another complained it was the worst one they had attended.
+As the group reached a freeway ramp one person wondered aloud where they were going while another complained it was the worst march they had attended.

 Soon after a woman said, "It’s not about making a riot happen if it’s not going to happen," some in the group reportedly began indiscriminately smashing windows at the Democratic Party of Oregon building and tagging it with anti-Biden language.